MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Bookings/Update-MgBookingBusiness.md

   - `[IsLocationOnline <Boolean?>]`: If true, indicates that the appointment will be held online.
 Default value is false.
   - `[JoinWebUrl <String>]`: The URL of the online meeting for the appointment.
   - `[MaximumAttendeesCount <Int32?>]`: The maximum number of customers allowed in an appointment.
 If maximumAttendeesCount of the service is greater than 1, pass valid customer IDs while creating or updating an appointment.
 To create a customer, use the Create bookingCustomer operation.
-  - `[OptOutOfCustomerEmail <Boolean?>]`: If true indicates that the bookingCustomer for this appointment does not wish to receive a confirmation for this appointment.
+  - `[OptOutOfCustomerEmail <Boolean?>]`: If true indicates that the bookingCustomer for this appointment doesn't wish to receive a confirmation for this appointment.
   - `[PostBuffer <TimeSpan?>]`: The amount of time to reserve after the appointment ends, for cleaning up, as an example.
 The value is expressed in ISO8601 format.
   - `[PreBuffer <TimeSpan?>]`: The amount of time to reserve before the appointment begins, for preparation, as an example.
 The value is expressed in ISO8601 format.
   - `[Price <Double?>]`: The regular price for an appointment for the specified bookingService.